Brad's research examines education policies and programmes in the areas of school autonomy, leadership, politics, school choice and community.

-Brad is currently a Chief Investigator on an Australian Research Council (ARC) funded Discovery Project (DP190100190), School autonomy reform and social justice in Australian public education ($340,962), with Prof Amanda Keddie, Prof Jill Blackmore, A/Prof Jane Wilkinson, Dr Richard Niesche and A/Prof Scott Eacott.
-(2019)
+Brad is currently a Chief Investigator on an Australian Research Council (ARC) funded Discovery Project (DP190100190), School autonomy reform and social justice in Australian public education ($340,962), with Prof Amanda Keddie, Prof Jill Blackmore, A/Prof Jane Wilkinson, A/Prof Richard Niesche and A/Prof Scott Eacott.
+(2019-2022)

-Brad is also working with Dr Jane Merewether and Dr Annettee Nykiel (ECU) on the Walking with Wetlands research project (2020).
-This exciting project explores young children's relationships with the environment in the context of climate change.
+Brad is also working with Dr Jane Merewether and Dr Annette Nykiel (ECU) on the Walking with Wetlands research project (2020-2021).
+This exciting project explores young children's relationships with the environment in the context of climate crisis.
 Read the blog here.
 This project is linked to the Climate Action Childhood Network.

 PhD, MEd, Grad Dip Ed, BA